adikabintang/kolor-di-dinding/networking/tcp.md

 To sum up:

-- Initial CWND = usually 10 * MSS.
+- Initial CWND = usually 10 * MSS [[RFC6928](https://tools.ietf.org/html/rfc6928)].
 The CWND grows exponentially everytime an ACK is received.
 - When it hits the ssthreshold, it grows linearly.
 This phase is called congestion avoidance.
 - When there is a packet loss (timeout/duplicate ACK*), the ssthreshold is set to the 3/4 of the prev value, and the CWND is multiplicatively decreased below the ssthreshold.